 Chinese-American artist Emily Cheng is known for vibrant, abstract paintings and drawings made up of elaborate circular structures and quasi-floral symbols that represent complex spiritual and philosophical systems.
 In a pastel palette her minimalistic, symmetrical compositions are reminiscent of the early-20th-century abstract painter and mystic Hilma af Klint.Read More

-Beginning in the 5th grade, Cheng developed her life-long love of painting.
-She graduated with a BFA in painting from Rhode Island School of Design in 1975 and later attended the New York Studio School for three years and spent a summer studying in Paris under Leland Bell and Elaine de Kooning.
-Since graduating, she has travelled to China many times, including in the 1990s when she discovered Buddhist cave paintings and began studying Chinese art (including Silk Route painting, court figure painting, and, later, Chinese landscape paintings) and Eastern thought (especially Buddhist and Taoist texts, as well as the teachings of Confucius and Lao-Tzu).
+Cheng developed her life-long love of painting in the 5th grade.
+She graduated with a BFA in painting from Rhode Island School of Design in 1975, attended the New York Studio School for three years, and spent a summer studying in Paris under Leland Bell and Elaine de Kooning.
+Since graduating, she has travelled to China many times, including in the 1990s, during which time she discovered Buddhist cave paintings and began studying Chinese art (including Silk Route painting, court figure painting, and, later, Chinese landscape paintings) and Eastern thought (especially Buddhist and Taoist texts, as well as the teachings of Confucius and Lao-Tzu).

 Cheng lives and works in New York City.